Have your preschoolers and kindergarteners practice identifying initial sounds with these Animal Beginning Sound Puzzles!

 What Else Is Needed:

-To prepare this beginning sounds activity, click on the pencil below to automatically download and print the puzzles.
+Then, download and print the puzzles.
 I like to print my resources on white card stock, because the thicker paper is more durable.
-But, you can use white copy paper too.

 How To Use The Animal Beginning Sound Puzzles:

-To begin this phonic activity, your kids will select an animal card and identify the sound that it begins with.
+To begin this phonics activity, your kids will select a letter card.
+They will say the letter name and the sound that it makes.

 You May Also Like: